-- (1) Working interest before the deduction of royalties. - (2) Comprised of the condensate that is extracted in the field and plant condensate. - (3) Production costs are composed of direct costs incurred to operate wells that produce any one or more of the product types that are shown.
+Notes: (1) Working interest before the deduction of royalties.

+- (2) Comprised of the condensate that is extracted in the field and plant condensate. - (3) Production costs are composed of direct costs incurred to operate wells that produce any one or more of the product types that are shown.
 Costs have been allocated to production by product on a pro-rata basis. - (4) Calculated by management by subtracting royalties, operating and transportation costs from sales revenue.
 These figures have not been adjusted for hedging gains or losses or processing and third-party income.
 As natural gas liquids are produced concurrently with shale gas and conventional natural gas using shared infrastructure, the netback of any individual product should not be evaluated in isolation.
-Netback does not have any standardized meaning and should not be used for the purposes of drawing comparisons among Kiwetinohk and other companies. - (5) The Company closed the acquisition of the incremental working interest in assets held.
-Production data includes consolidated data effective as of September 15, 2022. - (6) Due to rounding, certain rows may not add exactly. - At December 31, 2021 a product type reclassification was made from Conventional Natural Gas to Shale Gas, and from Light and Medium Crude Oil to Tight Oil for certain assets.
-Historical numbers are applied in the table above retroactively. - (8) Transportation costs for NGLs and tight oil have been allocated on a pro-rata basis. - (9) GCA credits received by the Company have been allocated on a pro rata share.
+Netback does not have any standardized meaning and should not be used for the purposes of drawing comparisons among Kiwetinohk and other companies. - (5) The Company closed the disposition of west simonette and other Alberta properties.
+Production data includes consolidated data up until disposition date. - (6) Due to rounding, certain rows may not add exactly. - (7) Transportation costs for NGLs and tight oil have been allocated on a pro-rata basis. - (8) GCA credits received by the Company have been allocated on a pro rata share.

-The following table indicates the average gross daily production from each of the important fields, aggregated by area, for the twelve-month period ended December 31, 2022.
+The following table indicates the average gross daily production from each of the important fields, aggregated by area, for the twelve-month period ended December 31, 2023.